TheGreatCodeholio/ttd_helper/README.md

   - file to append is determined in the "/etc/departments.json" settings for each tone
   - "mp3_append_file": "/home/pi/alert.mp3",
 - Normalize Filter

+## MySQL and Web Interface
+Stores calls in MySQL database and can display them via web interface.
+- This needs to be setup with install.sh
+  - install.sh will install nginx (web server), php (web script), and mariadb (database service)
+  - It will then create the database and user as seen in mysql_settings in config_sample.py.
+  - Lastly it will configure the web server.
+It will be available at http://<raspberry_pi-ipaddress>

 ## SFTP Upload
 This is Required if you will be using the Twitter or Pushover functions.
 You will need the audio uploaded to a remote webserver where it can be accessed by a URL.